rosano/sharesnip/os-app/open-guide/text-en.md

 </div>

-Add an inbox item to your collection by pressing the *SNPCodeDetailToolbarQueueButtonText* button.
+Add an inbox item to your collection by pressing the *SNPCodeDetailToolbarCloneButtonText* button.

 *SNPCodeDetailFormNameFieldText* is the name for the item.
 If this is empty, it will be overwritten when pressing *SNPCodeDetailMediaFetchButtonText*.